 - 1. Copy the element in the LDO file that you want to place in the View List. - 2.
 Open or activate the View List Window. - 3.
 Position the focus in the View List Window grid and paste the selection.
 If you are in a blank row, the variable you are entering will fill that row.
 If you are in a row that already contains a variable, the new variable will appear in a row above the existing one. - If you are in a row that is highlighted, the new variable will replace that row. - 4.
-Enter a value in the Value column.
-An error message will appear if the value you enter is out of range, incompatible, etc. - 5.
-Check the View Enable and/or Group Enable column.
+Check Enable.